 Our Patch

-Marden Senior College staff and students have been working with Project Officers from the AMLRNRM Board, the Urban Forests Biodiversity Program the Norwood Payneham St Peter’s Council for 12 years.
-During that time we have planted thousands of local native plants with 90 indigenous species now established at the site.
+Marden Senior College staff and students have previously worked with Project Officers from the AMLRNRM Board, the Urban Forests Biodiversity Program the Norwood Payneham St Peter’s Council for over 12 years.
+During that time we planted thousands of local native plants with 90 indigenous species now established at the site.

 The project was developed for Senior Secondary Students to link their Environmental Studies course to a practical hands-on field work.
 The re-vegetation work has re-created an area similar to the original vegetation cover of this area.